GNOME/gimp/plug-ins/script-fu/docs/using-v3-binding.md

 Additional Information
 ```
 This also returns a single value.
-The single value is a list i.e. container.
+But the single value is a list i.e. container, of strings.
 In the v2 dialect, this returned a list wrapped in a list,
 for example (("foo" "bar")).